Technology Cost Management Isn’t New

 Traceability: ABC’s goal is to explain why something costs what it costs.
 ITFM’s goal is the same.

-In other words: ITFM is ABC adapted to the technology domain.
-The underlying logic did not change.
-This is why practitioners who understand ABC concepts often pick up ITFM modeling quickly.
+In other words, ITFM applies ABC principles to the technology domain.
+The underlying logic remains the same, which is why practitioners who understand ABC concepts often pick up ITFM modeling quickly.
 The mental model is already there.

 Technology Has Become Cost‑Critical Enough to Require Real Costing Discipline